Launching a technology startup is considerably easier than it used to be. Yammer founder and CEO David Sacks knows this better than a lot of people.

 "The key is to develop a simple experience that hooks people. . . then graduate them into more sophisticated, immersive features," he said.

-3. Don't try to invent something altogether new if you
+3. Don't try to invent something altogether new if you don't have to.

 Many entrepreneurs and their developers have "excessive pride," Sacks said, meaning they don't want to copy elements of a product that already exists.
 Sacks suggests entrepreneurs "get over it," especially if they're trying to build around a feature or service that people have come to expect in a tech product.
 There's no problem if you're improving something in a way that's never been imagined before.